biocorecrg/vectorQC/README.md

 ## DAG graph
 ![DAG graph](https://github.com/biocorecrg/vectorQC/blob/master/plots/grafico.png)

-## Run in AWS Batch
+## Run VectorQC on AWS Batch

-For running in [AWS Batch](https://aws.amazon.com/batch/), we provide a sample profile in ```nextflow.config```.
+For running VectorQC on [AWS Batch](https://aws.amazon.com/batch/), we provide a sample profile in ```nextflow.config```.
 You need to adapt your parameters according to your deployment.
-More details in [this blogpost](https://apeltzer.github.io/post/01-aws-nfcore/).
+For more detail, see [this blogpost](https://apeltzer.github.io/post/01-aws-nfcore/).

 Once your parameters are set, you can run the pipeline by using this commandline from an [EC2](https://aws.amazon.com/ec2/) instance: